Many have had trouble with this recipe.

 The ribbon stage is a stage where the egg/sugar mixture is very light in color, very thick and when lift your whip attachment and the batter runs back into the bowl it makes a ribbon effect before disappearing back into the mixture.
 You can also do a “figure 8″ pattern with the mixture and if it stays visible for a few seconds before disappearing you know you have achieved ribbon stage.

-At this point add in all of the dry ingredients at once with the mixer OFF so you do not have a flour shower all over your kitchen!
-And on low speed mix in the dry mixture.
+At this point add in all of the dry ingredients at once with the mixer OFF first and then on low speed mix in the dry mixture.
 You can gradually go up to a higher speed to make sure it is all incorporated evenly.

 Next you will prepare a liaison with the hot milk and melted butter mixture.
 A liaison is a technique in which rather than dumping the liquids straight into the main batter causing deflating of this delicate foam we took such care to achieve; you will take out about 2 cups of the cake batter into a separate mixing bowl, and with a hand whisk add the hot liquids to THAT 2 cups of batter.
 Whisk it all together and then proceed to add this liaison to the orginal cake batter in the Kitchen Aid bowl.